liorho/users-info-decoding-task/README.md

-# Users Info Decoding Task
+# Users Info Decoding Challenge

 ## The Challenge
 I'd become a decoder for a couple of hours and accepted a challenge (from a big cyber company):